Women

 Delta Women Incubation Programme (WIC)

-Under the umbrella of DELTA, we also launched a Women Incubation Programme with an aim to empower and grow women-led micro-enterprises from Baldia Town and Nazimabad in Karachi.
+Under the umbrella of DELTA, SEED Ventures also launched a Women Incubation Programme with an aim to empower and grow women-led micro-enterprises from Baldia Town and Nazimabad in Karachi.
 This included capacity-building on key business skills such as bookkeeping, leadership, organization, financial management, communication, and negotiation.
 Training sessions for participants from Nazimabad were held in RAST Foundation and sessions for participants from Baldia Town were held in Hunar Ghar.
-The programme was conducted with the support of British Asian Trust and Halcrow Foundation.
+The programme was conducted with the support of the British Asian Trust and Halcrow Foundation.

 Registered Enterprises